Understanding "Out of Network" Therapy and Insurance

 Insurance companies also tend to have rules about how many sessions you are allowed to have in a year, and may stop covering your therapy after a certain amount of sessions

 They often have a short list of therapeutic modalities they allow to be covered, such as Cognitive Behavioral Therapy.
-The methods I use at Alternative Therapy STL often do not fall underneath their list of therapies
+Some of the methods I use at Alternative Therapy STL do not fall underneath their list of therapies.

-Many insurance companies will even want personal information about you, such as a diagnosis and even highly personal details that you reveal in sessions!
+Insurance companies will even want personal information about you, including the highly personal content of what you talk to me about in the sessions

 Insurance companies tend to require a lot of paperwork and documentation from the therapist.
 This increases administrative work for me and reduces time I could be spending with you, pursuing continuing education to help you even more, and taking care of myself so I can be 100% present and energized with you.